singh-man/books/crackingTheCoding/02_linkedLists.md

 - Line 2 compares its head (node 1f) to returned_node (node 1b).
 If the values match, it passes a reference to node 0b (or, returned_node.next) up to line 1.
 - Line 1 compares its head, node 0f, to returned_node, which is node 0b.
 If the values match, it returns true.

-To generalize, each call compares its head to returned_node, and then passes returned_node. next up the stack.
+To generalize, each call compares its head to returned_node, and then passes returned_node.next up the stack.
 In this way, every node i gets compared to node n   -   i.
 If at any point the values do not match, we return false, and every call up the stack checks for that value.

 But wait, you might ask, sometimes we said we'll return a boolean value, and sometimes we're returning a node.
 Which is it?